 Dataset and features

-[33]In this study, we use the dataset presented by Yu and et al. in 2018 [33].
-This dataset contains 568 approved small molecule drugs, each of them has at least one interaction with the other drugs in the set.
-In total, the interactions between these 568 drugs contain 21,351 DDIs, including 16,757 enhancive DDIs and 4,594 degressive DDIs.
-In addition, each drug represented as an 881-dimensional feature vector Fstr based on PubChem chemical structure descriptor and also a 9149-dimensional feature vector Fse based on the off-label side effects provided by OFFSIDES [37].
-If a side effect or chemical structure is reported or has observed for the drug its vector element is one, otherwise is zero.
+This study utilizes the dataset introduced by Yu et al. in 2018 [33], comprising 568 approved small-molecule drugs.
+Each drug within the dataset exhibits at least one interaction with other drugs, resulting in a total of 21,351 Drug-Drug Interactions (DDIs).
+Notably, these interactions are further categorized into 16,757 enhancive DDIs and 4,594 degressive DDIs.

+Each drug in the dataset is uniquely characterized by two feature vectors:

+An 881-dimensional feature vector (Fstr), derived from PubChem chemical structure descriptors.

+A 9149-dimensional feature vector (Fse), based on off-label side effects sourced from the OFFSIDES database [37].

+The elements in these vectors are binary, assigned 1 if the corresponding side effect or chemical structure is reported or observed and 0 otherwise.

+This dual-feature representation encapsulates both the structural attributes and off-label side effects of each drug, forming the foundational elements for subsequent analyses in our investigation.

 Problem formulation

-Without loss of generality, let D = {di}, i = 1, 2, ..., m, be a set of m approved drugs.
-In addition, each drug d i in the D is represented as a p-dimension feature vector fi = [f1, f2, ..., fk, ..., fp], which fk = 1 indicates the K-th specific chemical structure fragment or occurs an off-label side effect, and fk = 0 otherwise.
-Because each drug has two feature vectors of the chemical structure and the off-label side effect.
-There are two feature matrices of F with dimensions of m × p (magnitude of p depends

-on kind of feature).
-Matrices of Fstr and Fse are, respectively, the feature matrix of the chemical structure and the feature matrix of off-label side effects.

-Drug-Drug interactions can be accordingly represented as an m × m symmetric interaction matrix A m×m = {aij}.
-For the conventional binary DDIs, aij = 1 if d i interacts with dj , and aij = 0 otherwise.
-Matrix of comprehensive DDIs has three amounts (aij ∈ {−1, 0, +1}).
-Same as binary formulation, if di and dj do not interact with each other, aij = 0 while there is an enhancive DDI or a degressive DDI between di and dj, aij = +1 or aij = −1 respectively.
+Let D = {di}, i = 1, 2, ..., m, represent a set of m-approved drugs.
+Each drug d in D is denoted by a p-dimensional feature vector fi = [f1, f2, ..., fk, ..., fp], where fk = 1 indicates the presence of the k-th specific chemical structure fragment or occurrence of an off-label side effect, and fk = 0 otherwise.
+Given that each drug has two feature vectors representing chemical structure and off-label side effects, two feature matrices F are constructed with dimensions m × p (where the magnitude of p depends on the type of feature).
+The matrices Fstr and Fse correspond to the feature matrices of chemical structure and off-label side effects, respectively DDI can be represented by an m × m symmetric interaction matrix A m×m = {aij}.
+For conventional binary DDIs, aij = 1 if di interacts with dj, and aij = 0 otherwise.
+In the case of comprehensive DDIs, the matrix includes three values (aij ∈ {-1, 0, +1}).
+Similar to the binary formulation, if di and dj do not interact, aij = 0.
+However, if there is an enhancive DDI or a degressive DDI between di and dj, aij = +1 or aij = -1, respectively.

 Data preparing

-Since, the new drugs are isolated nodes in the interaction network, we cannot infer their possible interaction from topological information alone.
+Since the new drugs are isolated nodes in the interaction network, we cannot infer their possible interaction from topological information alone.
 Therefore, additional information (such as chemical structure or off-label side effects) is needed, which is called a drug feature in terms of machine learning.
 First, we prepare feature matrix data to be proper input for machine learning methods then we devise and train a deep learning model to predict potential interactions.

 Similarity matrix calculation

-It was observed that the values of the feature matrices are discrete, and also the dimensions of the matrices are large.
+The feature matrices’ values are discrete, and their dimensions are large.
 The chemical structure and the off-label side effect have 881 and 9149 dimensions, respectively.
-On the other hand, machine learning algorithms do not work properly with high-dimensional data and discrete data.
+On the other hand, machine learning algorithms do not work properly with high-dimensional and discrete data.
 As a result, they do not get good results on these kinds of data.
 Therefore, by exploiting the cosine similarity, that was described above, drug similarity matrices based on chemical structure and off-label side effects are calculated.
 These matrices are Sstr and Sse, respectively.
 The dimensions of these two matrices are m × m, where si,j is an element of similarity matrices that shows similarity value between drugs of di and dj .
 Each element of S has a continuous value between zero and one.